aisbergg/ansible-plugins/README.md

 #### `keepass_http_password`

-Retrieves a password from an opened Keepass database using the Keepass HTTP protocol.
+Retrieves a password from an opened KeePass database using the KeePass HTTP protocol.

 This plugin works much like the [`keepassxc_browser_password`](#keepassxc_browser_password) plugin and offers similar features.